TheRecursiveLearner/TheRecursiveLearner/README.md

 ## *PC Technician*, *IT Support*, *Network Engineer*, *Cybersecurity Professional*

 Hello, I'm Ameer.
-I started my career from the ground up as a PC technician and quickly progressed to senior roles, eventually leading operations in South America.
-Upon relocating to the United States, I transitioned into cable installation, advancing from entry to senior levels.
-During the COVID-19 pandemic, I seized the opportunity to self-study for Cisco CCNA certification, which paved the way for my role as a Network Engineer.
+I began my career as a PC technician and swiftly climbed the ranks to lead operations in South America.
+Upon my move to the United States, I pivoted into cable installation, quickly advancing from entry-level to senior positions.
+Embracing the challenges of the COVID-19 pandemic, I took the initiative to self-study for Cisco CCNA certification, which propelled me into the role of a Network Engineer at an MSP.
+During this time, I also studied for CompTIA A+ and Microsoft Azure 900, further expanding my technical expertise.

-As a Network Engineer, I specialized in building and maintaining both wired and wireless networks.
-I excelled in troubleshooting network issues and implementing solutions to mitigate network bottlenecks such as load balancing, Fail-Over WANs, etc.
+As a Network Engineer, I specialized in crafting and maintaining robust wired and wireless networks.
+I thrived in troubleshooting intricate network issues and implementing innovative solutions like load balancing and Fail-Over WANs to optimize performance.
+I also taught myself Firewall technology, specifically Fortinet, acquiring affordable equipment on eBay to create a safe lab environment where I quickly became proficient.

-In this capacity, I also resolved a wide range of IT support issues across diverse vendor platforms and technologies such as Microsoft, VMware, Cisco, Fortinet, Active Directory, Hyper-V, backups, and ticketing systems.
+In addition to my networking prowess, I tackled a broad spectrum of IT support challenges across diverse platforms such as Microsoft, VMware, Cisco, Fortinet, Active Directory, Hyper-V, backups, and ticketing systems.

-My journey into cybersecurity began as a SOC analyst, where I am currently immersed in an internship and actively engaged with Cybernow Labs.
-My focus spans essential cybersecurity tools including email security, EDR (Endpoint Detection and Response), and SIEM (Security Information and Event Management).

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Developing a keen interest in cybersecurity during my tenure as a Network Engineer, I witnessed firsthand the direct impacts of cyber attacks.
+Motivated by this experience, I pursued self-study and achieved CompTIA Security+ certification.

+My journey into cybersecurity continues as a SOC analyst, currently immersed in an internship at Cybernow Labs.
+I'm passionate about leveraging cutting-edge cybersecurity tools including email security, EDR (Endpoint Detection and Response), Vulnerability Scanning and Management, and SIEM (Security Information and Event Management) to safeguard digital infrastructures.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]